The Importance of Developing Life Skills in Addiction Recovery

 quotation mark

-Here are some useful life skills to learn post substance use:
+Here are some essential life skills to learn after drug and alcohol treatment:

 • How to say ‘No’